 Chest stretches and opening exercises are useful in improving the breathing pattern, correct muscle imbalance, and boost proper posture.
 Moreover, chest stretches also help relieve stress and help relax the body.
 Stretching exercises are usually pleasant if done correctly following expert guidelines.
 Lengthening a shortened or tightened muscle also relieves muscle tension and reduces pain.

 I talked about cervical (neck) exercises and stretches in my previous article.
 Many times, we, physical therapists, like to stretch chest and shoulder muscles with neck exercises regime.
 This is to reduce stress from these overused and overworked muscles.
-You can perform chest stretches to correct your posture, improve breathing pattern, or just as part of warm up during upper body strengthening exercise sessions.
-Since this article is meant to also help non-medical field audience, I will try to refrain myself from talking too much about anatomical details.
+You can perform chest stretches to correct your posture, improve breathing pattern, or just as part of warm-up during upper body strengthening exercise sessions.
+Since this article is meant to also help non-medical field audience, I will try to refrain from talking too much about anatomical details.
 Let’s see how I do at the end!

 Indications of Chest Stretches:

 - Round shoulder posture